alkimegeakarsu/undergrad/other/README.md

 # Other
-Some of my projects that do not fit into the other categories can be foudn below.
+Some of my projects that do not fit into the other categories can be found below.

 ## Navigation
 - [PetSentry: Automated Pet Care](/other/PetSentry)